 Our preaching and teaching is based on a Christ-centered, Scripture-only method of interpretation.
 We follow traditional understandings of the Old Testament, that it is inspired by God and points to the coming Messiah.
-As we interpret the New Testament we believe its writings are inspired by God, and tells the good news that our Messiah has come bearing eternal salvation, forgivness of sins, and new life for all who trust in Him.
+We confess the writings of the New Testament are inspired by God and tell the good news that our Messiah has come bearing eternal salvation, forgiveness of sins, and new life for all who trust in Him.

 How to study the Bible

 The study of Scripture is not to be taken lightly.
-Those who teach in God’s name are called to the highest standard, for hearers receive their words as the very words of God.
-Thus, our pastors learn strict “hermeneutical principles” for interpreting the Bible.
-It includes,
+Those who teach in God’s name are called to account, for hearers receive their words as the very words of God.
+Thus, our pastors learn strict principles for interpreting the Bible.

-A passive Christian life?
-How could we “hide the light” or “bury the treasure” that God loves us and has made us His unique people in the world?
-Once Jesus comes through the gift of the Holy Spirit, our lives are permeated with new thoughts, tasks, and goals.
-As Scripture says, “If anyone is in Christ, he is a new creation.
+It isn't possible to be a passive Christian.
+How can we “hide the light” or “bury the treasure” of knowing God loves us and has made us His unique people in the world?
+Once Jesus comes to us through the gift of His Holy Spirit, our lives are permeated with new thoughts, tasks, and purposes.
+“If anyone is in Christ, he is a new creation.
 The old has gone, the new has come,” 1 Corinthians 5:17.

 How a healthy Church functions